akirk/friends/readme.txt

 4. Access the most important features using the site menu.

 == Changelog ==
+= 0.12 =
+- Bugfix: don't notify about posts that are trashed via rules

 = 0.11 =
 - Add Restricted Friend functionality
 - Add feed rules